Enrique Iglesias and Anna Kournikova's Sex Life Improved After Welcoming Twins

 Enrique Iglesias and Anna Kournikova aren't letting parenthood hinder their sex life.

-"It's probably more sex now than ever," the singer told The Sun in an interview published Tuesday.
+"It's probably more sex now than ever," the singer told Page Six in an interview published Tuesday.
 "The sex has not diminished."

 The Grammy winner and the tennis pro met in late 2001 when Kournikova starred in the music video for his hit "Escape."
 The sparks flew and the duo spent almost two decades keeping their private life just that—private.